nic-kup/rcm-simulation/README.md

 # rcm-simulation
 A simulation of the random connection model (rcm) using pygame as the backend.
+Just run `main.py`.